Philip Yeo: Controversy

 Yeo's work in developing the biomedical industry has received praises by some analysts including Nature correspondent David Cyranoski who wrote that "Singapore's impressive advances in biomedicine are driven by the energetic personality of Philip Yeo."

 In response to his daughter's comments, Lee Kuan Yew has stated the following:

 "This issue has been deliberated over a period of several months in Cabinet and decided by PM Goh and cabinet.
 The policy has been continued by PM Lee and his cabinet.
 We have made significant investments in time and resources.
 We have to get the most out of what we have put in."

 Private life

 Yeo is married to Jane and has 2 children, Eugene (Gene) and Elaine.
-His son, Gene Yeo, received the Lee Kuan Yew Graduate Fellowship that funded his PhD in computational neuroscience at MIT and is now a tenured professor at University of California San Diego.
+His son, Gene Yeo, received a Lee Kuan Yew Graduate Fellowship that funded his PhD in computational neuroscience at MIT and is now a tenured professor at University of California San Diego.
 Elaine is a Doctor of Clinical Psychology from Roosevelt University, Chicago.